 – XSD-based approach for JSON code validation

 The pyang support for the XSD output format was deprecated in 1.5 and removed in 1.7.1.
 However pyang 1.7.1 is necessary to work with YANG 1.1 so the process shown in Figure 4 will stop just at step (1).

-JSON Code: use-case-1-topology-01.json

-The JSON code for this use case is currently located on GitHub at:

-https://github.com/danielkinguk/transport-nbi/blob/master/Internet-Drafts/Use-Case-1-Analysis/use-case-1-topology-01.json

-JSON Code: use-case-1-topology-01.json

-The JSON code for this use case is currently located on GitHub at:

-https://github.com/danielkinguk/transport-nbi/blob/master/Internet-Drafts/Use-Case-1-Analysis/use-case-1-odu2-service-01.json

 Authors’ Addresses

 Italo Busi (Editor)